CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 ---

 The site should be rebuilt when there are changes that affect the data processing, status logic, or site content.
 The only updates that do not need site rebuilds are changes to the Surface Water - Indicator Bacteria Results dataset values (e.g. if a lat/lon pair is corrected in the dataset, rows are added/deleted).
 Below are some examples of when a site rebuild is necessary:

+### New stations added

+Because the saltwater vs freshwater classification is determined by a manual run of `create_saltwater_flags.py`, new stations added to the Surface Water - Indicator Bacteria Results dataset will require a site rebuild to ensure they are correctly classified.

 ### Major reorganization of the Surface Water - Indicator Bacteria Results dataset